Table of Contents

-The etiology of idiopathic pulmonary fibrosis remains undefined.
-However, in the current hypothesis regarding the pathogenesis of idiopathic pulmonary fibrosis (IPF), exposure to an inciting agent like smoke, environmental pollutants, environmental dust, viral infections, gastroesophageal reflux disease or chronic aspiration in a vulnerable host may lead to the initial alveolar epithelial injury.
+The etiology of IPF remains undefined.
+However, in the current hypothesis regarding the pathogenesis of idiopathic pulmonary fibrosis (IPF), exposure to an inciting agent like (tobacco) smoke, environmental pollutants, environmental dust, viral infections, wood and metal dust, gastroesophageal reflux disease or chronic aspiration in a vulnerable host may lead to the initial alveolar epithelial injury.

-It has been hypothesized that no single etiologic agent serves as a common inciting event but rather that affected patients might have common defects in reparative pathways (ie, abnormal wound healing).
+It has been hypothesized that no single etiologic agent serves as a common inciting agent but rather that affected patients might have common defects in their reparative pathways (i.e. abnormal wound healing).

-Cigarette smoking is the best recognized and most accepted risk factor for IPF, and increases the risk of IPF by about twofold.
-And because one type of idiopathic pulmonary fibrosis runs in families, heredity also is thought to play a role.
+Cigarette smoking is the best recognized and most accepted risk factor for IPF and increases the risk of IPF by about 2-fold.
+And because 1 type of IPF runs in families, heredity is also thought to play a role.

 Pathology and Pathophysiology of UIP and IPF

-There are four key features of UIP including interstitial fibrosis in a ‘patchwork pattern’, interstitial scarring, honeycomb changes and fibroblast foci.
-Fibroblastic foci are dense collections of myofibroblasts and scar tissue and, together with honeycombing, are the main pathological findings that allow a diagnosis of UIP.
+There are 4 key features of UIP including interstitial fibrosis in a ‘patchwork pattern’, interstitial scarring, honeycomb changes and fibroblast foci.
+Fibroblastic foci are dense collections of myofibroblasts and scar tissue, and together with honeycombing, are the main pathological findings that allow a diagnosis of UIP.

 Lung tissue from people with IPF usually shows a characteristic histopathologic UIP pattern and is therefore the pathologic counterpart of IPF.

-Although an understanding of the pathogenesis of IPF is incomplete, recent advances delineating specific clinical and pathologic features of IPF have led to better definition of the molecular pathways that are pathologically activated in the disease.
+Although an understanding of the pathogenesis of IPF is incomplete, recent advances delineating specific clinical and pathologic features of IPF have led to a better definition of the molecular pathways that are pathologically activated by the disease.

-The process to replace damaged epithelium after an injury with a new one, plays an important role in physiological wound healing.
+The process of replacing a damaged epithelium after an injury with a new 1 plays an important role in physiological wound healing.

-However the current theory for the development of an idiopathic pulmonary fibrosis says, that such injuries or damages to the alveolar epithelial cells can lead to an exaggerated activation of mesenchymal cells.
-Those proliferate and form fibroblastic foci.
+However, the current theory for the development of idiopathic pulmonary fibrosis says, that such injuries or damages to the alveolar epithelial cells can lead to an exaggerated activation of mesenchymal cells.
+These proliferate and form fibroblastic foci.
 Fibroblasts and myofibroblasts accumulate and lead to the irreversible fibrosis.

 Symptoms of UIP and IPF